Updated: 4/11/2018 | April 11th, 2018

-I’ve always heard good things about Edinburgh and I have to say that it fully lives up to its reputation.
-I’m here to celebrate my birthday tomorrow and I couldn’t have picked a better place to do it.
-I really love cities with a medieval feel—cities with cobblestone streets, Gothic architecture, tiny windy alleys – Edinburgh has all of that.
+I’ve always heard good things about Edinburgh, and I have to say that it fully lives up to its reputation.
+I’m here to celebrate my birthday tomorrow, and I couldn’t have picked a better place to do it.
+I really love cities with a medieval feel—cities with cobblestoned streets, Gothic architecture, tiny windy alleys—and Edinburgh has all of that.

 The city is just beautiful.